Babe Ruth's called shot: Origins of the called-shot story

 At the time, Ruth did not clarify the matter, initially stating that he was merely pointing toward the Cubs' dugout to remind them that he still had one more strike.
 At one point very early on, he said, "It's in the papers, isn't it?"
 In an interview with Chicago sports reporter John Carmichael, Ruth said that he had not pointed to any particular spot, but that he just wanted to give the ball a good ride.
 Soon, however, the media-savvy Ruth was going along with the story that he had called his shot, and his subsequent versions over the years became more dramatic.
 "In the years to come, Ruth publicly claimed that he did, indeed, point to where he planned to send the pitch."
 For one newsreel, Ruth voiced over the called shot scene with the remarks, "Well, I looked out at center field and I pointed.
 I said, 'I'm gonna hit the next pitched ball right past the flagpole!'
 Well, the good Lord must have been with me."
 In his 1948 autobiography, Ruth provided another enhanced version by stating that he had told his wife "I'll belt one where it hurts them the most" and that the idea of calling his own shot then came to him.
 Ruth then recounts the at-bat:

 Ruth explained that he was upset about the Cubs' insults during the series, and that he was especially upset that Chicago fans had spat upon his wife Claire.
 Ruth not only said that he had deliberately pointed to center with two strikes, he said that he had pointed to center even before Root's first pitch.

 Others helped perpetuate the story over the years.
 Tom Meany, who worked for Joe Williams at the time of the called shot, later wrote a popular but often embellished 1947 biography of Ruth.
 In the book, Meany wrote, "He pointed to center field.
 Some say it was merely as a gesture towards Root, others that he was just letting the Cubs bench know that he still had one big one left.
 Ruth himself has changed his version a couple of times...
 Whatever the intent of the gesture, the result was, as they say in Hollywood, slightly colossal."

 Despite writing the article that may have begun the legend, over the ensuing years, Williams came to doubt the veracity of Ruth's called shot.
+Similarly, Ruth biographer Robert Creamer believed that while, in a way, Ruth had called his shot with his words and gestures to the Cubs, he didn't believe that Ruth specifically pointed to center field.